 You can earn your Paralegal degree online with $99 self-directed assessments, which allow you to prove that you already have the knowledge for a particular course and don't need to take it.

 Our advanced Paralegal studies curriculum is designed to academically prepare you to sit for the National Certified Legal Assistant/Paralegal (CLA/CP) Examination.2

-Upon graduation and passing of your CLA/CP Examination, you can begin a stable career in today’s fast-paced legal environment.
+Upon graduation and passing of your CLA/CP Examination, you can start showcasing your knowledge and transferable skills to employers and begin a stable career in today’s fast-paced legal environment.